 When Your Toddler Seems to Understand Everything, But Doesn’t Talk

-What does it mean if your 2-year-old seems to understand what you say, but they aren’t talking yet?
-What if your 2-year-old seems to be “stuck” on babbling and isn’t moving on to using words?
-In this article, we explain what it might mean when a toddler seems to understand everything but isn't using words.
-Learn three easy speech therapy exercises to try with your toddler at home, and find out when a speech evaluation might be needed.
+Let’s explore what it might mean if your toddler seems to understand everything but isn’t talking yet.
+Or what if your 2-year-old seems to be “stuck” on babbling and isn’t moving on to using words?
+Find out why this might be happening and when to schedule a speech evaluation.
+Plus, get three easy speech therapy exercises to try with your toddler at home.

 Is your child on track?